Expensive assets justify their place on the Balance sheet by earning returns.

 Accountants view certain kinds of assets as tangible, even though they may seem at first to have no physical substance.
 Familiar examples include:

-- The firm's Accounts receivable funds.
-These are tangible Current Assets, even through they exist only as recorded debts that customers currently owe to the firm.
+• The firm's Accounts receivable funds.
+These are tangible Current Assets, even though they exist only as debt records that customers currently owe to the firm.

 What Are Intangible Assets?